anuragkanojiya1/MyHealthPassport/README.md

 5. **Upload Medical Certificate:**
    - Upload a bitmap image of your medical certificate from the gallery.
    - The Gemini API will analyze the image and provide a text response with the extracted data.

+6. **Personal Therapist Chatbot:**
+   - Access your personal AI therapist powered by the Anthropic API.
+   - Chat with the therapist for personalized mental health advice and support.
+   - Ask for guidance on managing stress, improving mental well-being, or daily health tips.

 ## Tools/Products